 So not all MLMs are pyramid schemes.
 As is true with any venture, your financial gain depends on your ability to sell products or offer services.

-Be wary of any company that guarantees you cash for doing nothing is not being honest with you.
+Be wary of any company that guarantees you cash for doing nothing.
+Odds are they are not being honest with you.
 It’s just a device they use to dupe people.

 Mary Kay’s intention is to depart from being associated as an MLM.
 And they decided to call their business model a “dual-level marketing” program.

 Mary Kay came up with that jargon and surely you ask,